Sir-dragmaster-j/-ESP32-CAM-Traffic-Signal-Detection/README.md

 - 🎨 Color segmentation detects RED / GREEN regions
 - 🧠 Decision logic interprets the signal
 - 📡 Serial output sent to Arduino
-- 🚗 Arduino performs motor actions
+- 🚗 Arduino performs motor actions according to the other instrucutions

 ---